Murchison Widefield Array: Development

 The MWA was to be situated at Mileura Station where initial testing had been conducted then moved southwest to Boolardy Station in outback Western Australia, at the Murchison Radio-astronomy Observatory (MRO), 800 km north of Perth.
 This location offers a quiet radio environment and stable climate for observations.
 The MRO is also the site of CSIRO's Australian Square Kilometre Array Pathfinder (ASKAP) and one of two selected sites in Australia for the Square Kilometre Array (SKA).
 In addition to the geographic link, the MWA is one of four official SKA precursor telescopes – instruments that provide instrumental, scientific and operational information to help guide SKA developments, along with two sites in South Africa, HERA and MeerKAT.

 The MWA was initially conceived as a 512-tile instrument (512T) to be built in stages.
-The first stage was a 32-tile prototype (MWA-32T) which was constructed and operated with increasing capability over the period 2007–2011, testing telescope hardware and making preliminary science observations, including initial observations of EoR fields.
+The first stage was a 32-tile prototype (MWA-32T), which was constructed and operated with increasing capability over the period 2007–2011, testing telescope hardware and making preliminary science observations, including initial observations of EoR fields.

-The first phase of the telescope, the so-called "Phase I MWA" achieved full practical completion in late 2012 and completed commissioning on 20 June 2013, before moving into full operations.
-The Phase I MWA fully cross-correlates signals from 128 phased tiles, each of which consist of 16 crossed dipoles arranged in a 4x4 square.
-As part of a planned future roll out infrastructure on-site at the MRO was installed during Phase I to allow an eventual build-out to 256 tiles.
+The first phase of the telescope, the so-called "Phase I MWA", achieved full practical completion in late 2012 and completed commissioning on 20 June 2013, before moving into full operations.
+The Phase I MWA fully cross-correlates signals from 128 phased tiles, each of which consist of 16 crossed dipoles arranged in a 4×4 square.
+As part of a planned future rollout, infrastructure on-site at the MRO was installed during Phase I to allow an eventual build-out to 256 tiles.
 The total cost of the first phase of the project was A$51 million.
-The Phase I array was largely driven by the second MWA director, Steven Tingay.

-In 2017 the telescope received the planned upgrade, doubling both the number of antennas, resulting in an increase in resolution and sensitivity.
+In 2017 the telescope received the planned upgrade, doubling the number of antennas, resulting in an increase in both resolution and sensitivity.
 This upgraded instrument is known as the "Phase II MWA".
 Phase II was practically completed in October 2017 and officially launched on 23 April 2018.
-Installation of the additional antennas and commissioning of the array was led by the third MWA director, Randall Wayth and operation of the Phase II instruments have been led by the current director, Melanie Johnston-Hollitt.
+Installation of the additional antennas and commissioning of the array was led by the third MWA director, Randall Wayth, while operations of the Phase II instruments have been led by the fourth director, Melanie Johnston-Hollitt.

+The third phase of the project commenced in 2022 with the addition of the MWAX correlator.
+This was followed by instrumentation upgrades through to 2025, with the deployment of a new fleet of digital receivers, designed and built by the MWA Collaboration, led by current MWA director Steven Tingay.
+These receivers complement existing receivers, such that the MWA now supports the full correlation of all 256 MWA antenna tiles.
+This upgrade, known as 'Phase III' of the MWA, means that the maximum instantaneous sensitivity of the MWA is doubled and the data output of the telescope is quadrupled, providing a clearer and more expansive view of the universe.